 How long will I have to wait for collection?

 Our confidential waste supplier will be on campus most weeks so usually you will only need to wait a couple of weeks maximum.
 However it is advisable to book well in advance if possible, particularly if you will have a large amount.
-You can also hire Valley Star or use your own transport to deliver the bags to the Records Centre (by prior agreement).

 What about arrangements in buildings with consoles?